Kismat Konnection: Release

-This film was released worldwide on Friday, July 18th, 2008.
+This film was released on 18 July 2008.

 Soundtrack

 The music was composed by Pritam while lyrics had been written by Sayeed Quadri and Shabbir Ahmed.
 'Soniye Ve' was composed by Sajid–Wajid.
 Remix songs were mixed by DJ Suketu and Aks.
 According to the Indian trade website Box Office India, with around 10,00,000 units sold, this film's soundtrack album was the year's fifteenth highest-selling.
 And remixes are connected style from Dance Bowling 90s.